 GS or R100R tanks WILL fit a R80ST, will add 5 liters.
 A GS tank, used on a ST, needs rubber 16-11-2-307-014, plus fuel splitter and hose; ...or, block off one petcock outlet.
 With this arrangement of GS on ST, will be a small seat to tank gap.

 R100GS tank WILL fit a R80G/S.

 A PD tank adds 6 liters over stock.

 The early R90S had a 24 liter tank, with a RAISED filler cap.

-YES, you can modify the later tanks with the flapper restrictors, to increase fuel capacity.
-Remove and plug the crankcase downpipe in the starter motor area.
+You can modify the later tanks with the flapper restrictors, to increase fuel capacity.
+Plug the crankcase downpipe in the starter motor area.
 You can remove all the solenoids, etc...too.
 Do it properly.
 See my pulse air article for details: https://bmwmotorcycletech.info/pulseair.htm

 11. Fuel hose: